ayoung5555/Study-Room-Getter/README.md

 # Study-Room-Getter
-Reserves study room of choice automatically a week in advance
+Reserves a UMich library study room of choice automatically a week in advance.